Brookfield Aviation: History

-Brookfield Aviation was founded in 1993 by David George and Bernie Duffield.
-Since then, it has supplied more than 250 airlines and aviation companies.
-Its first client was Fokker Aircraft company in the Netherlands.
-In 1994, the company relocated from London to Epsom.
+Brookfield Aviation was founded in London in 1993 by David George and Bernie Duffield.
+Its original office in Buckingham Street WC2 was on the site of the home of the famous diarist, Samuel Pepys.
+Brookfield’s first client was Fokker Aircraft company in the Netherlands, which had for decades been a leading manufacturer of regional aircraft.
+In 1994, Brookfield relocated from London to Epsom.
 By 1995, Brookfield Aviation had expanded its client base to include airlines in India, Europe, Africa and South America.
-During 1999–2000, the company hired over 40 JAT pilots in response to the war in Yugoslavia.
+The company subsequently provided crews for the introduction of Airbus 310s into the fleet of Aerolineas Argentinas, Boeing 727 and Lockheed Hercules crews for Safair’s European operations, Avro RJ and Embraer 145 for Crossair, and a multitude of seasonal pilots every year for charter companies including Pegasus, Nouvelair, Air U.K. Leisure, Excalibur Airways and Onur Air.
+It supplied expatriate pilots to the (at the time) new private airlines in India – Jet Airways, Modiluft, Air Sahara, East-West, Archana and Air Deccan.
+During 1999–2000, the company hired over 40 JAT pilots for Ryanair in response to the war in Yugoslavia.

-In the aftermath of 9/11, between 2001 and 2003, Brookfield Aviation acquired new clients in Russia, Ukraine, and Moldova.
-In 2002, Brookfield established Brookfield Railsearch and signed contracts with numerous railway companies.
+The attack on New York on 11th September 2001 was followed by a significant downturn in the aviation industry as millions of passengers, especially in the western world, were unwilling to fly.
+Hence, in the aftermath of 9/11, between 2001 and 2003, Brookfield Aviation looked for new clients in other markets, acquiring new clients in Russia, Ukraine, and Moldova.
+In 2002, George and Duffield established Brookfield Railsearch, in response to an acute shortage of train drivers and signed contracts with numerous railway companies in U.K. and Europe.

-By 2003, the aviation business recovered, and Brookfield recruited hundreds more pilots from Europe, the USA, and Brazil.
+By 2003, the aviation business had recovered, and Brookfield recruited hundreds more pilots from Europe, the USA, and Brazil.
 In July 2005, the company moved to its current headquarters at 122a High Street, Epsom.
 During the 2000s, Brookfield was one of the recruiting agencies that hired pilots on behalf of Ryanair.
-According to The New York Times, pilots were instructed to declare themselves as self-employed; Brookfield used limited companies to contract piloting services to Ryanair, with Brookfield accounting for as much as half of Ryanair's flight deck crew corps.
-British and German authorities investigated Brookfield for tax evasion and raided Ryanair's German locations.
+According to The New York Times, pilots were instructed to declare themselves as self-employed; Pilots were contracted to Brookfield through limited companies to provide piloting services to Ryanair, with Brookfield accounting for as much as half of Ryanair's flight deck crew corps.
+German authorities investigated Brookfield Aviation International Ltd. for tax evasion and raided Ryanair's German locations, however no such offence was ever proven.
+Furthermore, in May 2023, a court case brought by Brookfield against the German Pension Authority relating to social contributions was judged in favour of Brookfield.